3 House Hacking Mistakes I Made (& How I Could’ve Prevented Them)

 Mistake #3: Accepting Too Much Rent

 My property was the only one of its kind in the neighborhood.
 Believe it or not, there was only one newly remodeled up/down duplex attached to a row home.
-In fact, there were hardly even any 1-bedroom up/down duplexes at all.
+In fact, there were hardly even any one-bedroom up/down duplexes at all.
 How did I know what to price this unit at?
 I didn’t.
-So this is what I did.
+So, this is what I did.

 Related: 10 Lethal Mistakes to Avoid on Your First Real Estate Investment

 What’s the mistake here?
 Well, to start out, despite signing a two-year lease, the tenants no longer live there.
 We mutually terminated the lease due to a combination of it being too expensive and them not having the space they needed.
 They would frequently fight, the dog would bark at odd hours, and they would dance across the hardwood floors.
 The noise made it almost impossible to live beneath them.